bshamblen/yodata-tasks-react/README.md

 # yodata-tasks-react

 **Yodata Tasks React** is a sample task manager website, written with React.js, which accesses the [Yodata](https://yodata.io) platform to perform CRUD operations against the `yodata.task` and `files` models.
+This project uses the ES6 version of JavaScript for the React components, Babel to transform to standard JavaScript, and Browserify to package the React components into one distributable bundle.

 ## Install